Early ears of Méthode Naturelle

 Georges Hébert (* 27.
 April 1875 in Paris; † 2.
 August 1957 in Tourgéville) was an officer in the French Navy and founder of the Méthode Naturelle.

-Prior to the First World War, Hébert was stationed in the town of St. Pierre, Martinique.
-In 1902 the town fell victim to a catastrophic volcanic eruption.
+In 1902, as Hébert was stationed in the town of St. Pierre, Martinique, the town fell victim to a catastrophic volcanic eruption.
 Hebert coordinated the escape and rescue of some seven hundred people from this disaster.
 This experience had a profound effect on him, and reinforced his belief that athletic skill must be combined with courage and altruism.
 He eventually developed this ethos into his personal motto, “Être fort pour être utile” (“Being strong to be useful”).

 Upon his return to France, Hébert became a physical instructor for the French marines in Lorient, where he began to define the principles of his own system of physical education and to create apparatus and exercises to teach his Natural Method.
-Already during the first years the method was field-tested upon thousands of children, young people and adults.
+Already during the first decade the method was field-tested upon thousands of military school soldiers, children and adolescents in schools and hospices.

 During the Stockholm Olympic Games of 1912, the German athletes performed way better than their French counterparts.
 A different training concept was indispensable and Georges Hebert was called upon to assist.
 1913 Reims College of Athletes was build.
 This first training center for physical education in France was destroyed during the First World War and party rebuilt later.

-Contrary to the widespread belief that his approach was exclusively based on his observations of the natural movements of indigenous people, his method is a synthesis of various influences like classical representations of the human body in Graeco-Roman statuary and works of his predecessor Francisco Amorós, who published in 1847 Nouveau Manuel Complet d’Education Physique, Gymnastique et Morale and which encompasses already the full range of practical movement aptitudes and many others.
+Contrary to the widespread belief that his approach was exclusively based on his observations of the natural movements of indigenous people, his method is a synthesis of various influences like classical representations of the human body in Graeco-Roman statuary and works of his predecessor Francisco Amorós, who published in 1847 Nouveau Manuel Complet d’Education Physique, Gymnastique et Morale and which encompasses already the full range of practical movement aptitudes.
+Hébert also recognizes the method of Demeny.
+1 The core of the natural method, ten movement families – walking, running, jumping, climbing, lifting, throwing, quadrupedal movement, balancing, swimming and self-defence – were first presented in 1532 by François Rabelais and adopted by Hébert without adding or removing anything.

 G. Hébert’s relations with the ministries (armies, health, public education, sports) were rather complex.
 Against the wide-spread believe, for G. Hébert the MN was a school work, not the military.
 But the Public School did not really adopt MN in it’s full sense.
 The MN has spread to private schools, business schools, etc.

 G. Hébert also was an early advocate of the benefits of exercise for women.
 The ideas of his book “Women’s physical education” (1919) about feminine beauty and physical development, strongly inspired by Antique and indigenous models, were revolutionary for its time.
+After the war, from 1919 – 1925, Hébert launched a physical education school for women and children in La Palestra.
 MN was introduced in girl schools, boys and girls were trained in centers, female instructors, or monitrisse, were educated.

 über natürliche weibliche Schönheit und körperliche Entwicklung, inspiriert von Vorbildern der Antike und Naturvölker, war für seine Zeit revolutionär